Private Tree Removal Program (Round 3)

 A: No. You can only apply for one (1).

-A: No. One (1) application per household will be allowed.
+A: No. One (1) application per owner & household will be allowed to apply.
 If multiple applications are received for one household, the first application received will be accepted.
 All other applications will be ineligible.

 A: The funding used to pay for the removal of the private tree is paid directly to the city vetted and hired tree contractor.

-A: The City of Flint will have support available to answer questions and to assist in filling out the application.
-If assistance is needed please contact the dedicated email address: [email protected]
+A: The City of Flint will have support available to answer questions and to assist in filling out the application by calling the Private Tree Hotline at 810-237-2093.

-A: The application will be made available both electronically and as a hard copy.
+A: The application Match and Senior Applications will be made available both electronically and as a hard copy.
+The Grant Application is offered as a hard copy only through the city’s webpage (see above).

-A: There is a possibility that the cost of full tree removal may be more than what the funding allows.
-In that instance, the funding will be used to remove the immediate safety concern of said tree.
-You will be required to sign a waiver on the application to acknowledge and confirm your understanding of the aforementioned.
-As a reminder this program is about safety for you and your property.
+A: There is a possibility that the cost to remove the tree may be more than what funding is available.
+If that happens, you will be required to sign a waiver as to what options are available and what you agree to in service.
+Remember that this program is about safety for you and your property.

 A: Yes!
-Per International Property Maintenance Code (IPMC) as a property owner, you have the right to cut back vegetation from a bordering property that leans over your property and may cause damage to your property.
+As a property owner, you have the right to cut back vegetation from a bordering property that leans over your property and may cause damage to your property.
+In this instance, you must not cause enough damage to the neighboring vegetation that would cause it to be condemned or perish.

 A: The City of Flint does not have a current resource in place to pay for a private tree to be planted, but there are several area agencies that sell plants, shrubs, and trees at a very reasonable price.